naiyerasif/site/data/post/2024/2024-03-03-21-05-49-using-localstack-for-aws-lambda-with-sns-trigger.md

 ---
 slug: "2024/03/03/using-localstack-for-aws-lambda-with-sns-trigger"
 title: "Using LocalStack for AWS Lambda with SNS trigger"
 description: "You can use SNS to build pubsub workflows and fan-out processes.
-This guide explains how you can invoke Lambda via SNS subscription using LocalStack."
+This guide explains how you can trigger Lambda with SNS subscription using LocalStack."
 date: 2024-03-03 21:05:49
-update: 2024-03-03 21:05:49
+update: 2025-05-24 19:27:45
 type: "guide"
 ---

 SNS (Simple Notification Service) is often used to tackle a [pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) workflow.
 You can also use it to [fan-out](https://en.wikipedia.org/wiki/Fan-out_(software)) a process.
 In many such cases, you may want to trigger an AWS Lambda function when an event arrives to a topic.
-In this post, I'll walk through how you can invoke an AWS Lambda through an SNS subscription using [LocalStack](https://localstack.cloud/).
+In this post, we'll deploy an AWS Lambda and trigger it through an SNS subscription using [LocalStack](https://localstack.cloud/).

 :::assert{title="Series"}
 1. [Working with AWS on local using LocalStack](/post/2021/11/16/working-with-aws-on-local-using-localstack/)